MrFastZombie/VS-HaveYourBerriesAndEatThemToo/README.md

 Most of the changes this mod makes sound like what I want, but I may want to tweak some things.
 So while I am still using Fruit Refreshed, I may use this mod to tweak some things too.
 Currently, I'm considering lowering wild fruit yields and having the increased yields from Fruit Refreshed on cultivated bushes since they have a different blockid.
 I may not be able to do this with the new Wildcraft bushes, however.

-## Why do I want vanilla bush mechanics?
+## Why do I want vanilla bushes?

-I've seen a lot criticism on the vanilla bush mechanics, but I like that bushes are being givenn traits and aren't 100% free to cultivate.
+I've seen a lot criticism on the vanilla bush mechanics, but I like that bushes are being given traits and aren't 100% free to cultivate.
 To be honest, I haven't played 1.22 properly yet and I would like to try the new systems out first.
 Plus, if I find that I don't like the new systems I'd like to mod them to make them better rather than removee them.

 ## Current Changes